marsha5813/twitter-stream-100-counties/README.md

 ```

 ### Geolocation
 The filterStream command takes a "location" argument in which you can specify a bounding box around a location that you want to search.
 This argument takes the form of two longitude/latitude pairs with the southwest corner coming first.
 See help(filterStream).
-I obtained the coordinates for the bounding boxes from Github user Mike Stucka (https://github.com/stucka/us-county-bounding-boxes) in csv format.
-I then merged in county population data from the 2010 Census to sort out the 100 most populous counties.
+If you're interested, you can obtain "bounding boxes" for all U.S. counties from Github user Mike Stucka (https://github.com/stucka/us-county-bounding-boxes) in csv format.
+I simply copied the bounding boxes from the 100 most populous counties in the U.S. (by the 2010 Census) and pasted them into a .csv file called "coords.csv".

+### Future development
-It's possible to collect tweets that fall within the bounding box (a rectangle) but outside of the county boundaries (a complex polygon).
+It's possible to collect tweets that fall within a bounding box (a rectangle) but outside of the county boundaries (a complex polygon).
 I'm currently writing a program to identify fips codes exactly from each tweet based on lat/lon coordinates.
 I'll update this repo when that program is ready.